2020 Ontario Liberal Party leadership election: Rules and procedures

-Leadership Campaign
+Leadership campaign

 Early campaigning

 Given the weak polling numbers during the final years of the Wynne government, there was frequent chatter about the leadership aspirations of various cabinet members and MPPs.
 The names most frequently discussed were of finance minister Charles Sousa, health minister Eric Hoskins (both 2013 leadership contenders), Attorney General Yasir Naqvi (party president at the time of the 2013 leadership election), transport minister Steven Del Duca (co-chair of the 2013 leadership convention), and backbench MPP Yvan Baker.

 With Sousa, Del Duca, Naqvi and Baker all losing their seats and Hoskins leaving provincial politics, the likely slate of candidates became uncertain after the 2018 election.
 In the latter half of 2018, four former ministers who survived the election, Michael Coteau, Mitzie Hunter, Marie-France Lalonde, and Nathalie Des Rosiers, actively explored their candidacies, while the candidacies of Del Duca, Naqvi, and Baker continued to be frequently speculated.
 Baker and Lalonde later opted to seek federal seats (both successful).
 Des Rosiers left politics to become principal of Massey College, while Naqvi became CEO of Institute for Canadian Citizenship.
 Del Duca briefly sought the chair-ship of York Region until the election was cancelled by the Ford government.
 Adam Vaughan and Mark Holland, two relatively high-profile MPs, both publicly acknowledged that they contemplated and subsequently ruled out bids, opting to seek re-election federally.

 Formal campaign

+Like all leadership contests that end at a convention, this contest consisted of three distinct campaign phases: